 How deep learning works

-Computer programs that use deep learning go through much the same process.
-Each algorithm in the hierarchy applies a nonlinear transformation on its input and uses what it learns to create a statistical model as output.
+Computer programs that use deep learning go through much the same process as the toddler learning to identify the dog.
+Each algorithm in the hierarchy applies a nonlinear transformation to its input and uses what it learns to create a statistical model as output.
 Iterations continue until the output has reached an acceptable level of accuracy.
 The number of processing layers through which data must pass is what inspired the label deep.

-Initially, the computer program might be provided with training data, a set of images for which a human has labeled each image "dog" or "not dog" with meta tags.
-The program uses the information it receives from the training data to create a feature set for dog and build a predictive model.
+Initially, the computer program might be provided with training data -- a set of images for which a human has labeled each image "dog" or "not dog" with meta tags.
+The program uses the information it receives from the training data to create a feature set for "dog" and build a predictive model.
 In this case, the model the computer first creates might predict that anything in an image that has four legs and a tail should be labeled "dog."
-Of course, the program is not aware of the labels "four legs" or "tail;" it will simply look for patterns of pixels in the digital data.
-With each iteration, the predictive model the computer creates becomes more complex and more accurate.
+Of course, the program is not aware of the labels "four legs" or "tail."
+It will simply look for patterns of pixels in the digital data.
+With each iteration, the predictive model becomes more complex and more accurate.

 To achieve an acceptable level of accuracy, deep learning programs require access to immense amounts of training data and processing power, neither of which were easily available to programmers until the era of big data and cloud computing.
-Because deep learning programming is able to create complex statistical models directly from its own iterative output, it is able to create accurate predictive models from large quantities of unlabeled, unstructured data.
-This is important as the nternet of things (IoT) continues to become more pervasive, because most of the data humans and machines create is unstructured and is not labeled.
+Because deep learning programming can create complex statistical models directly from its own iterative output, it is able to create accurate predictive models from large quantities of unlabeled, unstructured data.
+This is important as the internet of things (IoT) continues to become more pervasive, because most of the data humans and machines create is unstructured and is not labeled.

-Neural networks involve a trial-and-error process, so they need massive amounts of data to train on.
-It's no coincidence that neural networks became popular only after most enterprises embraced big data analytics and accumulated large stores of data.
-Because the model's first few iterations involve somewhat-educated guesses on the contents of image or parts of speech, the data used during the training stage must be labeled so the model can see if its guess was accurate.
-This means that, though many enterprises that use big data have large amounts of data, unstructured data is less helpful.
-Unstructured data can be analyzed by a deep learning model once it has been trained and reaches an acceptable level of accuracy, but deep learning models can't train on unstructured data.
+Neural networks involve a trial-and-error process, so they need massive amounts of data on which to train.
+It's no coincidence neural networks became popular only after most enterprises embraced big data analytics and accumulated large stores of data.
+Because the model's first few iterations involve somewhat-educated guesses on the contents of an image or parts of speech, the data used during the training stage must be labeled so the model can see if its guess was accurate.
+This means, though many enterprises that use big data have large amounts of data, unstructured data is less helpful.
+Unstructured data can only be analyzed by a deep learning model once it has been trained and reaches an acceptable level of accuracy, but deep learning models can't train on unstructured data.

 Examples of deep learning applications